 These are a few of the first things we do when we get a new Samsung Galaxy phone.
 However, we also recommend setting up data limits, configuring the Edge features, or turning them off completely.
 You can also customize the notification pulldown bar and the quick-setting icons, get rid of bloatware apps that come pre-installed, and try out Samsung’s theme store.

 Everyone uses their phone different, so choose the tips and advice that works best for you.
 The Galaxy S9 only just arrived, so stay tuned for more coverage.
-We’ll have plenty of guides, tips, tricks, and how-to videos coming up soon.
-For now, get a case from our slideshow below.
+Before you go, check out everything that’s new in Android 9 Pie.
+That’s the software Samsung will deliver to the Galaxy S9 in early 2019.
+Then, get a case from our slideshow below.